nymtech/docs/content/overview/nym-platform.md

 The [Nym platform](https://github.com/nymtech/nym) developed by the Nym project includes mixnodes, validators, gateways, and client code used for talking to the network.
 All of this is run in a decentralised, trustless fashion.

 But the Nym platform itself (blue) is just infrastructure.
-The interesting part are the Privacy Enhanced Apps, or PEApps (yellow) which can be created by privacy developers.
+The interesting part are the Privacy Enhanced Apps, or Peaps (yellow) which can be created by privacy developers.
 We've included some (fictional) examples of things we think people might build.
 Read our docs and use your imagination, and you may come up with many more!

-PEApps are new or existing software applications which use the Nym platform infrastructure.
+Peaps are new or existing software applications which use the Nym platform infrastructure.

-PEApps can:
+Peaps can:

 * upgrade the privacy properties of existing applications, such as cryptographic wallets, VPNs, payment systems, chat, medical records, blockchains, exchanges, markets, DAOs or other allocation systems, etc
 * enable completely new types of applications built from the ground up with privacy at their core

-PEApps talk to the Nym network by connecting to gateway nodes.
-PEApps may go online and offline; the gateway provides a sort of mailbox where PEApps can receive their messages.
+Peaps talk to the Nym network by connecting to gateway nodes.
+Peaps may go online and offline; the gateway provides a sort of mailbox where Peaps can receive their messages.

-There are two basic kinds of PEApps:
+There are two basic kinds of Peaps:

 1. user facing apps running on mobile or desktop devices.
 These will typically expose a user interface (UI) to a human user.
 These might be existing apps such as crypto wallets that communicate with Nym via a (planned) SOCKS5 proxy, or entirely new apps.
 2. Service Providers, which will usually run on a server, and take actions on behalf of users without knowing who they are.